EmperLex/sink3d/README.md

 ======
 ## An experimental just for fun 3D software renderer

 This is an experimental software renderer I created just for fun.
-It does not use any 3D rendering frameworks and begins by putting
+It does not use any 3D rendering frameworks.
+It starts its journey very low-level by drawing pixels into a HTML5 canvas element.

+The only library its using is the awesome gl-matrix.js for matrix calculations (http://glmatrix.net/).

+#DEMO:
-You can test it just downloading the and opening
+You can see it in action by just downloading the project and opening the index.html within your browser.

 Keyboard shortcuts:
 c - enable / disable backface culling